Plon/MasterThesis/LitReview/reinforcement_learning.md

 Monte Carlo methods can be used both on- and off-policy.
 On-policy is when the same policy that is being evaluated and improved is also used to generate trajectories.
-Off-policy is when a different policy is used to generate the trajetories.
+Off-policy is when a different policy is used to generate the trajectories.

 ## Temporal Difference Learning.
-Temporal-difference (TD) learning is combines dynamic programming and Monte Carlo methods to make a learning algorithm that learns from experience and does not require knowledge of the dynamics of the environment, and is online.
+Temporal-difference (TD) learning combines dynamic programming and Monte Carlo methods to make a learning algorithm that learns from experience and does not require knowledge of the dynamics of the environment and is online.
 The general idea of TD learning is to adjust the Q-values and policy after every observation, and not only after every episode like MCM.
-Since TD learning is fully online it can be used in continous tasks.
+Since TD learning is fully online it can be used in continuous tasks.

-The TD prediction for the value function is updated every step.
+The TD prediction for the value function is updated at every step.
 The update is given as $V(S_t) \leftarrow V(S_t) + \alpha [R_{t+1} + \gamma V(S_{t+1}) - V(S_t)]$, where $\alpha \in (0,1]$ is the learning rate.
 The TD error $\delta_t = R_{t+1} + \gamma V(S_{t+1}) - V(S_t)$ is the estimation error made at step $t$.
 The update is bootstrapping, and therefore introduces bias.